What is a Pennsylvania Oil and Gas Wells Bond?

 STEP 2: Underwriting

-We will ask you a couple of relevant information needed for the bond.
+We will ask you for a couple of relevant information needed for the bond.
 A certified surety underwriter will carefully evaluate your credit score to gauge your bonding capacity.
 Do not worry; there are no intimidating financial statements required for this type of bond!

 Also, you need to submit a copy of the BOND FORM, which can be obtained from the Pennsylvania Department of Environmental Protection, Office of Oil and Gas Management.